 CORE PRACTICE STANDARDS

-The practice of coordinating and delivering housing focused outreach services to unsheltered persons is a critical aspect of Nashville’s encampment strategy.
+The practice of coordinating and delivering housing-focused outreach services to unsheltered persons is a critical aspect of Nashville’s encampment strategy.

 Housing-focused Outreach, as a system-wide strategy for identifying unsheltered persons, engaging persons in services, and facilitating successful housing placements, functions most successfully when all outreach teams and staff adhere to a set of core practice standards.
 These practice standards describe the most effective engagement strategies and service delivery modalities.
 The core practice standards outlined in this section, while not requirements, are generally understood by outreach staff and service delivery agencies as effective and necessary components of outreach to unsheltered persons.